 Since it is an image editor, it will offer a far greater number of features to edit the screenshots you take.
-You can easily edit your screenshots using the tools available on the app including paint tools, retouching facilities, color management, transparency adjustments, transformation tools, and much more.
+You can easily edit your screenshots using the tools available on the app, including paint tools, retouching facilities, color management, transparency adjustments, transformation tools, special effects, and much more.
 Also, like any other basic screen capture app, it allows you to capture the complete screen or a part of it.

 Install it on Ubuntu using these simple set of commands: